 - Taxis to the city form the Dublin Airport would cost around €25.
 There is a taxi rank outside Arrivals.

 - Free Now is recommended taxi app: https://free-now.com/ie/

 There are buses (numbers 700 and 747) running from Dublin Airport to Dublin city centre, with €14 for a return trip within a month.
-You can buy the bus tickets at booth at the bus stop or online through this link.
+You can buy the bus tickets at a booth at the bus stop or online through this link.